NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-working-with-processes.md

 The MRSA workflow we've made here was refactored directly from its original version in the Snakemake tutorial of this course, which means that its output structure is not fully taking advantage of some of Nextflow's functionality.
-The compressed output we've already talked about above is, for example, put in the `intermediate/` directory in the Snakemake workflow - this is not needed in Nextflow.
+The compressed output we've already talked about above is one example.

 * See if you can find any other processes in the current implementation of the MRSA workflow that you could optimise like this!